GRADING FOR BELT RANK

 Kata

-Traditional forms demonstrated at basic and advanced levels
+Traditional forms and movements at basic and advanced levels

 Jiu-Jitsu